thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 We could allow local variables to have a type scheme.
 This feature is called let generalization.
 We won't be doing that, for reasons that are detailed well in [Let Should not be Generalised](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tldi10-vytiniotis.pdf).
-To summarize, let generalization does not come up often in practice, and we can simplify things considerably if we only generalise items.
+To summarize, let generalisation does not come up often in practice, and we can simplify things considerably if we only generalise items.

-Ideology isn't the only thing driving our decision.
+Ideology isn't the only principle driving our decision.
 On the pragmatic side, we want to compile local variables and items differently.
-We'd like local variables to turn into accesses to a register or a stack slot.
+Local variables turn into accesses to a register or a stack slot.
-Items on the other hand, are calls to another section of code.
+Items, on the other hand, are calls to another section of code.

 Another decision falls out of our goal of dividing work up along item boundaries.
 Item definitions are checked instead of inferred.